bwlewis/rthreejs/README.md

 * globe.js A widget that plots data and images on a 3-d globe
 * scatterplot3.js A 3-d scatterplot widget

-Both widgets are easy to use and render directly in RStudio and in web browsers.
-The widgets can be invoked directly or in Shiny applications.
+Both widgets are easy to use and render directly in RStudio or in web browsers.
+The widgets can be invoked directly or from Shiny applications.
 They produce high-quality interactive visualizations with just a few lines of R code.